-The school's contributions are currently as follows: Class 1 - \$450.00 per month; Class 2 - \$325.00 per month; Class 3 - \$294.00 per month.
+The school's contributions are currently as follows: Class 1 - \$450.00 per month; Class 2 - \$360.00 per month; Class 3 - \$360.00 per month.
 There is also a \$24.00 per month per participant administrative fee.
 The purpose of the admin. fee is to cover the monthly cost of partner fees, technology portal maintenance (billing, enrollment, reports, changes, etc.), benefits administrator compensation, banking fees, and general administrative expenses.
+Coverage Effective timelines: Coverage is effective the first day of the month following the hire date for Class 1 and 2 employees.
+There is a 90-day wait period for Class 3 employees.